 - Safety Precautions

-– Just like any other brand, Craftsman air compressors have safety precautions that are necessary to prevent any unwanted accidents or damages.
+– Just like any other brand, a Craftsman air compressor requires safety precautions that are necessary to prevent any unwanted accidents or damages.

 – Make sure that there is sufficient amount of oil present in the crankcase, and every time after using the air compressor, thoroughly check the level of oil present.

-– Craftsman air compressors have quick-connect fittings which make it easier to attach any air tool required to finish tasks.
+– Every Craftsman air compressor comes with quick-connect fittings which make it easier to attach any air tool required to finish tasks.
 You would only need to pull back the spring-loaded collar then compel it onto the tool’s air intake.
 If you wish to remove the tool, simply pull the collar back carefully while removing the air hose from the tool.

 Air compressors are handy and useful devices which can be used for a variety of tasks just like spray painting, pressure cleaning, filling up tires, and even operating tools.
 When seeking for an air compressor, buyers should first learn about the distinct types of air compressors which have their own advantages and disadvantages; things that buyers need to consider when purchasing type of machinery or equipment.